JVS23/cybsec-project-2024/README.md

 python3 manage.py runserver
 ```

-Depending on your configuration, you might need to use the command "py", or "python" instead of "python3".
+Depending on your configuration, you might need to use the command "py" or "python" instead of "python3".

 The application is a simple Todo-app, which serves as a way to showcase different security flaws.
 In the section below we'll be assessing the implementations of these security flaws, and also their solutions.